For God so loved the world that He gave His one and only Son that whoever believes will not perish but have eternal life. (John 3:16)

 There are many ways for you to learn more about God, Jesus, the Holy Spirit and to grow in the Lord at FBCC.
 You are invited to any and all of our get-togethers.
 Our biggest gathering is on Sunday 10:30 a.m.

-We have Small Groups (also called Sunday School) on Sunday mornings at 9:30.
+We have Sunday School on Sunday mornings at 9:30.
 There are groups for adults, teens, and children.
-The children’s classes are in the same building as the Sanctuary, the adult classes are in the Education Center and the youth meet in the Student Chapel.
+The children’s classes are in the same building as the Worship Center, the adult classes are in the Education Center and the youth meet in the Student Chapel.

 Small groups and classes during the week:

 Ladies Bible Studies on Tuesday at 9:30 a.m., 10:00 a.m. and 7:00 p.m.

 The youth meet on Wednesday at 6:30 p.m. in the Student Chapel.

 You don’t need to register or sign up for classes at FBCC (for the most part) just come on in!